amypeniston/explain-it-slowly/README.md

 **How do I tell the client that their site will be taken down if they do not pay an outstanding invoice?**

+**How do I tell a family or friend that I don't want to work with them?**

 ######[[⬆]](#toc) <a name='explanations'>General: Explain It Slowly:</a>